mgorsk1/brryle/README.md

 - **Search Functionality**: Leverages Elasticsearch for efficient and powerful search capabilities.
 - **React Frontend**: A dynamic and responsive user interface built with React.
-- **Node.js Backend**: Serves the frontend and handles API requests, likely proxying to Elasticsearch.
+- **Node.js Backend**: Serves the frontend and handles API requests, proxying them to Elasticsearch.
 - **Dockerized Environment**: Easy setup and deployment using Docker Compose.
 - **Kibana Integration**: Includes Kibana for visualizing and managing Elasticsearch data.